 The walking season in the U.K. is generally April through late Septemeber or early October, with August being the busiest time of year.
-If you decide to try for a hike in Spring or early fall, check historical weather data for the area you intend to hike through.
+If you decide to try for a hike in Spring or early fall, check historical weather data for the area.
 Temperatures averages can change significantly week to week during these months.
 Winter hiking is not unheard of, but many accommodations shutter during the winter.

 Whenever you go, be prepared for rain.
 There’s simply no way can guarantee a dry walk but historical weather data is helpful hedging your bets.

 There are a couple considerations when deciding which day you should start walking.
 First, plan to stay near the trailhead the night before you start.
 Secondly, consider starting on a day other than Saturday.
 Saturday is a popular starting day.
 Not only do you run the risk of a lot of traffic on the trail but lodging along the trail will be more difficult to reserve.

 Planning a walking tour requires quite a bit of planning and making reservations.
 Generally, it’s not something you can do a few weeks before you leave.
 On the popular trails, during the summer months, you’ll likely need two months at a minimum.